BeMediaLiterate.com

 Students will progressively acquire information competence skills by developing an understanding of information retrieval tools and practices as well as improving their ability to evaluate and synthesize information ethically.

 IC Student Learning Outcomes.
+Students will:

 1. Determine the nature and extent of information needed;